nic6911/Wavin-AHC-9000-mqtt/README.md

 MQTT_PASS   = "Enter mqtt password here";       // mqtt password.
 Use "" for no password (just created in the previous video tutorial)
 MQTT_PORT   = 1883;                             // mqtt port
 ```

-#### Platformio (Visual Code Studio)
-You have to install visual code studio (free) and the platformio extension https://platformio.org/ (google it if you have challenges).
-You then have to download the software here on my git, extract it and open it through the platformio extension in visual code studio.
-Now, you can hit program down in the left'ish corner of the visual code studio window (tooltips come when you hover the mouse over the small icons).

 #### Arduino